AdonAlves/NBL/README.md

 01/08/2020 - decided it would be a good idea to work on a per minute basis, rather than per game as the NBA and NBL run for different lengths and would be a superior method of comparison.
 This invollves changing the data scraper to select the the per minute basis on Real GM.
 The code to scrape the data will be updated shortly
  - further adjustments to the model will have to be made to account for the differences in the NBL vs NBA.
+08/08/2020 - during the week I created an alternative model, which will be uploaded soon.
+While browising youtube today I came across Ofer Habushi, with his data project into the NBA.
+I decided to have a look and take some components on board.
+Such components include recursive feature elimination.